lebao3105/lebao3105/README.md

 ## Hi there 👋

 I'm Le Bao Nguyen, a 15 y/o Vietnamese.
-I have my interests in:
+I have interests in:

 * Programming
 * Operating systems: Historical/Hobby OSes are quite beautiful:>